Contents

 1. if another partner has intentionally or with gross negligence violated a fundamental duty incumbent upon him under the partnership agreement or if the discharge of such a duty becomes impossible…

-(2) Notice of termination may not be premature unless there is a compelling reason for the premature termination.
-If a partner gives premature notice of termination without such a reason, then he must compensate the remaining partners for the damage thus incurred.
+(2) Premature termination notice may not be given unless there is a compelling reason for it.
+If a partner gives premature termination notice without such a reason, he must compensate the remaining partners for the damage thus incurred.

 (3) An agreement by which the right to give notice is excluded or is limited contrary to these provisions is void.